AdobeDocs/analytics.en/help/implement/impl-testing/impl-troubleshooting/link-track-vars-events.md

 ---
 description: The key to a successful link tracking implementation is understanding the s.linkTrackVars and s.linkTrackEvents variables.
 This lets you pass custom variable values on user actions.
 keywords: Analytics Implementation
-seo-description: The key to a successful link tracking implementation is understanding the s.linkTrackVars and s.linkTrackEvents variables.
-This lets you pass custom variable values on user actions.
-seo-title: Using s.linkTrackVars and s.linkTrackEvents
 solution: Analytics
 title: Using s.linkTrackVars and s.linkTrackEvents
 topic: Developer and implementation